Division of Academic Affairs

 2203 SASB North, (919) 962-1046.
 Web site: cssac.unc.edu

 CSSAC is dedicated to promoting academic excellence to assist students in achieving their academic goals while enrolled at Carolina.
 Its constituent programs—Academic Support Program for Student-Athletes, Academic Success Program for Students with LD and ADHD, Learning Center, Office for Student Academic Counseling, Summer Bridge, and Writing Center—provide support for students in developing the skills and strategies needed to achieve academic success.
-This commitment to student learning supports the University’s mission to “teach students at all levels.”
+This commitment to student learning supports the University’s mission to “teach a diverse community of undergraduate, graduate, and professional students to become the next generation of leaders.”

 The Minority Advisory Program and Carolina Covenant Peer Mentoring Program